Why do this problem?

 provides an opportunity for children to sort and categorise, both of which are important mathematical processes.
 This open activity challenges children to find their own categories and then name them, which might mean it is a good way to introduce specific vocabulary.

-You could begin by using the interactivity with the whole class, putting some numbers into the box yourself and asking the children to describe the set.
+You could begin by putting some numbers into a box on the board yourself and asking the children to describe the set.
 Encourage learners to find different ways of naming a particular group of numbers or introduce them to new vocabulary as appropriate.
 Pairs of children could come to the board to create their own set in a similar way.

-If you have access to a computer suite, children could work in pairs on a computer to create sets of numbers which they record elsewhere.
-Alternatively, they could easily work with pencil and paper.
+Children could work in pairs, perhaps using digit cards/number cards, and pencil and paper.
 As they work, it is a great opportunity for you to listen to their justifications and how well they are able to use mathematical language.

-As a plenary you could drag several numbers into the box and ask pupils to say which is the odd one out and why.
-Encourage creative responses to this - in fact any could be the odd one if we give an appropriate reason.
+As a plenary you could write several numbers on the board and ask pupils to say which one doesn't belong and why.
+Encourage creative responses to this - in fact any could be chosen if we give an appropriate reason.

 What is the same about these two numbers?